-Ginger-kissed with a mustard-glazed sweetness, this ham roast is a revelation of how juicy, flavorful, and succulent this cut of pork can be.
+Ginger-kissed with a mustard-glazed sweetness, this fresh ham roast is a revelation of how juicy, flavorful, and succulent this cut of pork can be.

 But, the key to it is in getting to know your farmer, and learning how he cares, feeds, and humanely raises his livestock.
 It is the essence of sustainability in eating local and beginning to understand the difference it makes in quality and social responsibility.